CDCgov/dibbs-text-to-code/data_curation/README.md

 ### LOINC:

-These data files are for the Lab codes/concepts in LOINC.
+These data files are for the Lab codes/concepts in LOINC for the base TTC model.

 - **Data Structure:** `code|short_name|long_name|display_name|definition_desc|related_names`
    - Code: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).